hiivan/hiivan.github.io/_posts/2020-07-29-a-beginners-guide-to-note-taking-for-your-life.md

 ---
 layout: post
-title: A Beginner's Guide to Note-Taking for Your Life.
+title: A Beginner's Guide to Note-Taking (for your Life).
 date: 2020-07-29
 categories: Posts📌
 tags: [note-taking]
 last_modified_at:
 ---

-All my life, I face with the frustration of a short-term memory.
-I would easily forget things I have just read or learnt two minutes ago.
-Most of what I consume do not stay permanent in my memory.
-That is the fleetingness of life.

-Today, note-taking is a huge part of my life.
+Note-taking has become a huge part of my life.
 It has helped me retain information better, and ensures that I am constantly learning everyday.

-Twitter user [@visakanv](https://twitter.com/visakanv) beautifully describes journaling [though also highly applicable to note-taking in general] in this tweet:
+Twitter user [@visakanv](https://twitter.com/visakanv) beautifully describes journaling [though also highly applicable to note-taking in general] in this twitter thread:

 <blockquote class="twitter-tweet tw-align-center" data-conversation="none"><p lang="en" dir="ltr">So in a way journaling for yourself is a radical act!
 It’s an act of self-ownership, self-education.
 It’s about setting your own curriculum, defining your own worldview, deciding for yourself what is important.
 I don’t think this should be outsourced to others, but that’s my POV</p>&mdash; youtube.com/visakanv (❤️ if you subscribe!) (@visakanv) <a href="https://twitter.com/visakanv/status/1087436197410959361?ref_src=twsrc%5Etfw">January 21, 2019</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

-I recommend you take a look at the entire [twitter thread](https://twitter.com/visakanv/status/1087427752498614272), to explain how powerful note-taking for your life can be.

 ## Why I Take Notes.

-Oftentimes, when people think of taking notes, they associate it to studying for an exam.
+Oftentimes, when people think of taking notes, they associate it to *studying for an exam*.

 But the fact is, we are constantly learning new things everyday.
 So if you are all about living life to the fullest and improving yourself as a person, then why would you not transfer this concept of note-taking to your own personal life?

 One of the best thing *writing* things down can do for you is to __sharpen your thinking__.
 Sitting down and putting the work to synthesizing your thoughts can help to produce better quality ideas.
 If I find myself having an abstract thought in my head that it is hard to express in words, penning them down can help to solidify and refine the idea.